Supreme Court During CJI Bobde: Judicial Appointments, Pendency & the Pandemic

 As of 1st April 2021, there are 411 vacancies in the High Courts (permanent and additional judges).
 One recommendation has led to a ‘stand-off’ with the executive.
 In 2017, Saurabh Kirpal was recommended as a judge of the Delhi High Court.
 The collegium has deferred a decision on reiterating this recommendation four times.
 Recently, the Ministry of Law replied to CJI Bobde’s letter, confirming their concerns with this recommendation.

 CJI Dipak Misra began to publish the resolutions of the collegium, with reasons about their recommendations in October 2017.
 From October 2018 to November 2019, CJI Gogoi’s collegium gradually reduced the length of the reasoning contained in the published decisions.
 CJI SA Bobde’s collegium has similarly continued to publish only the names that are recommended and the Court and office they should be appointed to, without further substantiation.

 After the summer vacation, the Court reopened in July.
 The pendency of matters increased after this at an unprecedentedly high rate of around 1.27% per month.
 The restricted operation of the Court due to the pandemic is likely to have contributed to this increase.
-At the time of his retirement, the pending matters stand at around 68 thousand with a 13.7% increase.
+At the time of his retirement, the pending matters stand close to 68 thousand with a 14% increase.